MakSzafa/cinema-world/README.md

 Web application used to compare cinema offers from the biggest cinema brands in Poland.
 The most important funcionalities of app are:

-- possibility to browse schedules from different cinema brands at once,
+- possibility to browse schedules from different cinema brands at the same time,
 - search engine using many search criteria with additional filtering possibilities,
 - possibility to sign up, add favourite cinemas and genres, which allows for additional filtering options,
 - authorization based on JWT token.